GopiKrishna-3/Databricks-training/Week-3/Day-2/Readme.md

 ---

-# Business Use Cases
+# Real-Time Use Cases

-- Order analysis
+- Sales reporting
-- Customer reporting
+- Customer order analysis
-- Employee management
+- Employee sequencing
-- Sales analytics
+- Department organization

 ---

-# Database Support
+# Recommended Database

 - MySQL 8+
 - MariaDB

 ---

-# Skills Gained
+# Suitable For

+- SQL Beginners
-- Data partitioning
+- Data Analytics Practice
-- Row sequencing
-- Sorting analysis
-- SQL reporting
+- Interview Preparation
+- Backend Development Learning

 ---

+# Learning Outcomes

+By practicing these queries, you will improve:

+- Analytical query writing
+- Department-wise sorting
+- City-level reporting
+- Window function understanding

+---

+# Project Goal

+The goal of this project is to provide practical understanding of ROW_NUMBER() functions using real-world order and employee scenarios.